novaenebulae/Tickly-project-backend/docs/tasks.md

 ### User Experience

-[ ] Implement email verification workflow for new user registrations [ ] Add password strength requirements and validation [ ] Enhance error messages to be more user-friendly
+[X] Implement email verification workflow for new user registrations [ ] Add password strength requirements and validation [ ] Enhance error messages to be more user-friendly

 ### Business Logic

-[ ] Implement analytics for event organizers

 ## DevOps Improvements